nydragon/GLaDOS-2023/doc/compiled-syntax-description.md

 [Return to the main page](../README.md)

-## Explanations
+## Keywords

-```
-Keywords:
+The following are the keywords used by our "assembly" language.

 - main
 - func
 - end
 - push
 - pop
+- init
+- move
 - call

-()
-"a"
-a
+- enif
+- end

+## Various Examples

+```
 main
 push 5
 push 3